etherwindy/Bangumi-MCP/README.md

 ## Server Configuration

 The Bangumi MCP server requires a Bangumi API token for full functionality.
-There are two ways to configure this token:
+If you use SSE or streamable HTTP, you need to configure this token before the server starts:

 ### Method 1: Using a .env file (Recommended)